zivanfi/minmaxbinarysearch/README.md

 Ed, Gus    | E           | H
 Gus        | G           | H

-## Problem statement
+## The purpose of this project

-This proof of concept demo is meant to demonstrate that
+This project is meant to demonstrate that filtering pages can be done efficiently based on the `min_value` and `max_value` fields as described above.
+In fact, a filtering algorithm based on having lists of `min_value` and `max_value` fields that are sorted separately can be almost as efficient as if those lists were also sorted in respect to the values from the other list.

 Example output: